Service Pack installation fails with error message -"Unknown Error code: 536870921".

 Through Windows Explorer

-Note: You can make use of the Disk Clean Up utility of the the Desktop Central Application to remove unwanted files from the disk.
+Note: You can make use of the Disk Clean Up utility of the the Endpoint Central Application to remove unwanted files from the disk.

 Applies to: Patch Management, Service Pack Installation

 Keywords: Patch Management, Patch Deployment Failure, SP Installation, Unknown Error Code: 536870291